mila-iqia/mila-docs/docs/examples/good_practices/many_tasks_per_gpu/README.rst

    -# Execute Python script
    -python main.py
-   +# Execute Python script twice using srun to dispatch runs into tasks +# As sbatch is configured to run 2 tasks, we allocate 1 task per run here using `--ntasks=1` +# We launch tasks with "&" so that they run in parallel.
-   +srun --ntasks=1 python main.py --learning-rate 5e-4 &
+   +# Execute Python script using srun.
+   +# Because of sbatch's `--ntasks=2` above, Python script will be launch twice.
+   +# Each run will receive specific environment variables, such as SLURM_PROCID.
-   +srun --ntasks=1 python main.py --learning-rate 2.5e-4 &
+   +srun python main.py
-   +
-   +# We then wait for all tasks to run before exiting script.
-   +wait

 **main.py**